-The critical thing to remember is that you’re not alone when it comes to 2-day shipping, with various Shopify integrations, tools, and services to help you do it right.
+The critical thing to remember is that you’re not alone when it comes to 2-day shipping, with various Shopify shipping apps, tools, and services to help you do it right.

-Shopify inventory management software integrates with your store and warehouses to update stock, download orders, and facilitate fast picking and packing.
+Shopify inventory management apps integrate with your store and warehouses to update stock, download orders, and facilitate fast picking and packing.

 You eliminate the time spent updating your systems, giving yourself more capacity to meet fast shipping speeds.

 Shopify fulfillment partners integrate directly with your Shopify store to download orders, route them to the correct warehouse (closest to your buyer), and begin the picking process as quickly as possible.